dstibrany/dotfiles/README.md

 ###todo

-- autoinstall lesspipe and fasd and source-highlight
+- autoinstall lesspipe and source-highlight
-- check if fasd exists first in BASH
 - dotfiles push command
-- make function git-current-branch work in bash
+- make function `git-current-branch` work in bash
-- get dirs stuff working in bash
+- get `dirs` stuff working in bash
 - more osx defaults
 - get ctrl-backspace working with bash
 - updating submodules of zprezto is f'd up, need a better workflow for pulling in upstream zprezto changes